flexion/qpp-design-exercise/README.md

 This is the bulk of the two-week sprint where the development team develops.
 This includes identifying and evaluating options, developing them, testing them, and completing all tasks in the Definition of Done.

-1. UX designer(s) perform the initial UX tasks (collaborate with user and FE Dev) to develop low-fidelity static design options resulting in wireframes illustrating the steps a user would take to complete the task. https://github.com/flexion/qpp-design-exercise/blob/master/project_assets/design-deliverables/wireframes/QPP-wireframes.pdf
+1. UX designer(s) perform the initial UX tasks (collaborate with user and FE Dev) to develop low-fidelity static design options resulting in wireframes and a user flow, illustrating the steps a user would take to complete the task. https://github.com/flexion/qpp-design-exercise/blob/master/project_assets/design-deliverables/wireframes/QPP-wireframes.pdf

 1. FE Dev to create static (shallow working click-through) options in html/css (collaborate with user and UX designer). https://github.com/flexion/qpp-design-exercise/tree/master/project_assets/design-deliverables/Round%201